Haltroy/AxamlToCodeConvert/README.md

   - by using [GitHub Desktop](https://desktop.github.com/)
   - via command: `git clone https://haltroy.com/AxamlToCodeConvert`

-Then, open a terminal app (CMD, Konsole, Windows Terminal, Powershell etc.) and navigate to the folder and execute any of these commands:
+Then, open a terminal app (CMD, Konsole, Terminal, Powershell etc.) and navigate to the folder and execute any of these commands:
   - To run: `dotnet run`
   - To build: `dotnet build`
      - Executable will be in the `bin\Debug` folder.